srimuthurajesh/Tech-Notes/SQL/mysql.md

-SQL- Structured query language
+## SQL- Structured query language

-Row is called as “record”
+-row is called as “record”
-Each block are called as “cells” or “fields”
+-each block are called as “cells” or “fields”
-Unique value: can be more than one
+-unique value: can be more than one
-Primary value: only one
+-primary value: only one

 DDL Data Definition Language: create, modify struture of database
 	Create